gomathishankar28/ms3_meercq/testing.md

    5. ***As a prospective customer, I should be able to access all the available service types from nav menu as well as through visual tiles so that this information is easily accessible.***

          > This is acheieved by dropdown nav menu which lists down all the available services for which contacts are available.
-And also the About section has image tiles for each service which on hovering displays the name of the service.
+And also the About section has image tiles with the name of the service type.

    6. ***As a new customer to the website, I want to know for what kind of services, the contact details are provided.***

          > This is again acheieved by dropdown nav menu which lists down all the available services for which contacts are available.
-And also the About section has image tiles for each service which on hovering displays the name of the service.
+And also the About section has image tiles with the name of the service type that it offers.

    7. ***As a new customer, I want to know the contact details of service providers based on the service type chosen, so that I do not see contacts of services that I do not need.***